 - 7.1 Students undertaking distance learning programmes should be aware of their own responsibilities as well as those of the School.
-Specifically students will: - (a) Understand and comply with University Legislation i.e. Codes of Practice on Academic Integrity, Reasonable Diligence and the General Conditions of Use of Computing and Networking Facilities; - (b) Ensure they are aware of the schedule of learning activities, assessment deadlines and other important dates; - (c) Maintain an accurate record of contacts with the University, including receipts for submission of work; - (d) Carry out their studies with diligence and inform relevant staff of any change of circumstances which might affect their ability to continue studying on the programme or module; - (e) Maintain access to relevant hardware and/or software as specified in the admission requirements; and - (f) Ensure that any visits to the University from overseas are completed in compliance with the requirements of the UK Government at the time of travel.
-More information can be obtained from the International Students' Advisory Service - https://intranet.birmingham.ac.uk/as/studentservices/international/index.aspx
+Specifically students will: - Understand and comply with University Legislation i.e. Codes of Practice on Academic Integrity, Reasonable Diligence and the General Conditions of Use of Computing and Networking Facilities1; - (b) Ensure they are aware of the schedule of learning activities, assessment deadlines and other important dates; - (c) Maintain an accurate record of contacts with the University, including receipts for submission of work; - (d) Carry out their studies with diligence and inform relevant staff of any change of circumstances which might affect their ability to continue studying on the programme or module; - (e) Maintain access to relevant hardware and/or software as specified in the admission requirements; and - (f) Ensure that any visits to the University from overseas are completed in compliance with the requirements of the UK Government at the time of travel.
+More information can be obtained from the International Student Team (IST) https://intranet.birmingham.ac.uk/student/international/Index.aspx